alisnic/alisnic.github.com/_posts/2017-06-28-validating-calltrace.markdown

 If you, like me, get interested in tricky programming questions found randomly on twitter, here's a nice one for you:

-Suppose you have a Ruby class with a method and another other methods that call
+Suppose you have a Ruby class with a method and another with other methods that call it:
-it:

 ```ruby
 class Foo